 This is the story of how I discovered the power of content marketing and it how it became the foundation of my real estate business.
-If you are after a quick rundown of what Agent Monday is all about, click here.
+If you are after a quick rundown of what this website, Agent Monday is all about, click here.
 Otherwise, read on!

 It was early 2007.
 I was 22 years old and I had just decided to embark on a career in real estate.

 Full of big dreams and boundless enthusiasm, I scrapped through my first year by chasing foreign listings that had been on the market 3+ months.
 I only had one suit and I wore it 6 days a week, to the point where you could see a shiny 'stripe' where my seatbelt had rubbed against the cheap fabric, giving it that glossy look.

 I hit on a few lucky breaks that helped me survive that first year.
 My best friend's older brother sold his home and took a chance on me.
 I also obtained the un-obtainable in real estate: I got a listing from doing floor time!

 I thought I was ready for the big time.

 Then 2008 came along and the Global Financial Crisis hit.
 Boom.
 Just like that, the market ground to a halt.

 Suddenly, no one wanted to move